-If you know anything about Guy Fieri, you know he’s got a taste for big flavors that won’t break your bank.
-The self-proclaimed “Mayor of Flavortown” has ventured to San Diego multiple times for his Food Network show, “Diners, Drive-Ins and Dives” (DDD), to give his flamin'-hot seal of approval to local restaurants.
+If you know anything about restaurateur and TV personality Guy Fieri, you know he’s got a taste for big flavors that won’t break the bank.
+The self-proclaimed “Mayor of Flavortown” has ventured to San Diego many times for his Food Network show, “Diners, Drive-Ins and Dives” (“DDD”), to give his flamin'-hot seal of approval to local restaurants.

 Now, we’re leading the tour.
-Here are 10 local spots that Fieri approves of.
+Here are all the local spots that Fieri visited on “DDD” — so far — based on when they first appeared on the show.

 El Indio